-Female Peafowl lack the bright colours of the male and have a more duller appearance which is common in many other bird species.
-Peahens are generally brown in colour with lighter underparts.
+Females lack the bright colors of the male and have a more duller appearance which is common in many other bird species.
+Peahens are generally brown in color with lighter underparts.
 They also lack the long upper tail coverts.
-They may have some iridescent green colouring on their neck.
+They may have some iridescent green coloring on their neck.

 Both male and female Peafowl have crests on top of their heads which are also present on the Green Peafowl species.
 Green Peafowl differ in appearance to the Indian Peafowl in that the male has a green and gold plumage and their wings are black with a sheen of blue.
 Unlike the Indian Peafowl, Green Peahens are similar to the Green Peacocks only having shorter upper tail feather coverts and slightly less iridescent in some parts.
 In the months where the male has no train, it is difficult to tell females and males apart.